-13. The information required in the Questionnaires represents a wish list for the Debtors and their professionals.
-The Questionnaires will give the Debtors a considerable advantage in any ensuing litigation with claimants, because it will give the Debtors an immediate idea of the strengths and weaknesses of the claimants' claims, defenses and evidence.
+17. The information required in the Questionnaires would give the Debtors a considerable advantage in any ensuing litigation with claimants, because it will give the Debtors an immediate idea of the strengths and weaknesses of the claimants' claims, defenses and evidence.

-14. Meanwhile - despite the fact that the evidentiary burden should be on them - surely no mechanism is forthcoming under which the Debtors would reciprocate in sharing their data and documents.
-The Questionnaires provide a unilateral information sharing mechanism that inures solely to the benefit of the Debtors, creating a strategic disadvantage for any claimants that subsequently become involved in litigation.
+18. Despite the fact that established bankruptcy law places the evidentiary burden squarely on the Debtors, no mechanism exists (nor is likely to exist) under which the Debtors would reciprocate in sharing their data and documents.1 The Questionnaires provide a unilateral information sharing mechanism that inures solely to the benefit of the Debtors, creating a strategic disadvantage for any claimants that subsequently become involved in litigation.